Podcast: Play in new window | Download (Duration: 5:07 — 11.7MB)

 So now we have the team leader (the Super Admin) and other Google admin roles of lesser authority assigned by the Super Admin.

-Google has already created different pre-built admin roles based on its insight of common business tasks.
+Google has already created different pre-built admin roles based on its insight into common business tasks.
 However, you can always create custom Admin roles tailored to your own needs.

 We believe the two most vital admin roles following the Super Admin are the Groups Admin and User Management Admin.
 Here’s why: